rust-tw/book-tw/src/ch17-03-oo-design-patterns.md

 {{#rustdoc_include ../listings/ch17-oop/listing-17-11/src/main.rs:all}}
 ```

-<span class="caption">Listing 17-11: Code that demonstrates the desired
+<span class="caption">範例 17-11: Code that demonstrates the desired
 behavior we want our `blog` crate to have</span>

 We want to allow the user to create a new draft blog post with `Post::new`.